|INFORMATION SECURITY OFFICER – ISO|

 This module will cover issues including personnel, document and physical security.

 - Personnel security refers to the policies and procedures intended to determine that an individual is not currently a security risk, and are not likely to become one.
 A personnel security program is intended to prevent criminal activities by employees, espionage attempts by external intelligence forces and unintentional acts by employees that could lead to a compromising situation.

 - Document security, classification management, reproduction, disposal and transmission of sensitive or classified documents.

 - Physical security includes issues like access control, security patrols, personnel identification and visitor control, as well as methods of detecting unauthorized intrusion or activity, alarm systems and facility clearances.

 - Simulative drills and practice of information, Data and knowledge protection planning (field exercises)

 Today, we are proud to see tremendous professional achievements by all our candidates who are reaching the peak of our practical completion training.
-Because of these achievements, we can double up the time of practice and drilling instead of spending time on Academic/ Theoretical lectures that are not always understood by all due to language barriers.
+Because of these achievements, we can double the time of practice and drilling, instead of spending time on Academic / Theoretical lectures that are not always understood by all due to language barriers.
 With this upgrade we have managed to reduce the qualification’s duration which poses as a critical economic barrier for many candidates from the Civilian Security Industry.

 ✔ COURSE FEES INCLUDE